mustafaileri/DenetmenBundle/README.md

 Define parameter by routing key in parameters.routing_key.

 ### Important Note ###
-Please replace denetmen.parameters with denetmen.routerconfigs looks like below if you are using 0.1.1 or older version.
+Please replace denetmen.parameters with denetmen.router_configs looks like below if you are using 0.1.1 or older version.

 ```
 #app/config/denetmen.yml